callstack/react-native-ios-kit/CONTRIBUTING.md

-# Contributing Guidelines
+## Contributing Guidelines

-1. Assign yourself to component(s) from the issues.
+1. Assign yourself to component(s) from the issues
 2. Every component (issue) needs to have a link to its section in the [iOS design docs](https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/).
 You can also check their design here [iOS 10 GUI](http://ios10.greatsimple.io/).
 Make sure to read the documentation thoroughly before start implementing them.
+3. Default colors will be provided my the theme you, if you find that there's something missing from the theme that might be beneficial for other components don't hesitate to add it to the theme.
+4. For any Text usage, use our components provided in the Typography folder.
+5. If your app depends on the theme always wrap you component with `withTheme` to get the theme as a prop instead of the context refer to `TouchableRipple`.
-3. Make sure to write a brief description of every prop when defining `propTypes`.
+6. Make sure to write a brief description of every prop when defining `propTypes`.
-4. Always make sure that your code passes `eslint`, `flow`, and `jest` before opening a PR.
+7. Always make sure that your code passes `eslint` before opening a PR
-5. Make sure you test your component.
-We use [Jest Snapshots](https://facebook.github.io/jest/docs/tutorial-react-native.html#snapshot-test) so we can quickly test them depending on the props we pass.
-6. Have different usages of your component in the `example` app.
+8. Have different usages of your component in the example app.